sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 menu: "sensu-enterprise-3.0"
 ---

-Upgrading Sensu Enterprise is usually a straightforward process.
-In most cases, upgrading Sensu Enterprise only requires upgrading to the latest package.
+In most cases, you can upgrade Sensu Enterprise by installing the latest package.
 Certain versions of Sensu Enterprise may include changes that are *not backwards compatible* and require additional steps be taken when upgrading.

 - [Upgrading from Sensu Enterprise < 3.0](#upgrading-from-sensu-enterprise-3-0)
 	- [Changes in OpsGenie integration](#changes-in-opsgenie-integration)